 The primary function of this is to report your results.
 Put everything into tables and/or graphs.
 Use statistical analysis where appropriate.

 Common reasons for rejection:

-- Inappropriate statistical tests - if you analyze your data using the wrong statistical tests, usually it lowers my score depending on the robustness of the test you choose
+- Inappropriate statistical tests - analyzing your data using the wrong statistical tests or lack of it

 - Bad figures or bad data reporting usually lowers my impression but will not lead to straight rejection.

 The primary function of section is to analyze the why's of the results.
 It could be in the form of ablation study, analyzing the input-output association, analyzing the internal network parameters, etc. Basically it provides good insights into why the results are like that.